Our guide to Roman summer nightlife

 Daily from 6pm

-Hotel Chapter’s new terrace Hey Guei is revolutionizing the Roman landscape with accessible and contemporary luxury dedicated to Mexico.
+Hotel Chapter’s terrace Hey Guey is revolutionizing the Roman landscape with accessible and contemporary luxury dedicated to Mexico.
 Uniting street art, healthy food, mixology and gastronomic excellence in an old building in Rione Regola, the terrace feels like taking a mini vacation to South America.
 Expect signature empanadas and mezcal drinks in a subtropical oasis among classic Roman rooftops.
 The menu is Mexican, in an open kitchen and displayed on a Ape Piaggio food truck.

 Via Giuseppe Mirri, 35 (Portonaccio)